-We bought the hive components from Guilfoyle’s (an alternative supplier in Perth is Symonds, but Guilfoyles is easier for us to get to) and put it all together ourselves.
+We bought the original hive components from Guilfoyle’s (there are several alternative suppliers now) and put it all together ourselves.
 This was a great way of learning the parts and how it all worked.
 Introducing the ‘nuc’ (nucleus) of new bees was a very simple process- we put the small box they came in on the base we had made for our hive, and let the bees out for the day.

 Then, suited up, we gave it a couple of puffs of smoke from the smoker, moved it to the side, and set up our hive on the stand.

-Then the four frames (covered in bees) were transferred from the nucleus box into our hive, and voila! we now have our own bee hive!
+Then the four frames (covered in bees) were transferred from the nucleus box into our hive, and voila! we now had our own bee hive!